-My daughter, Alicia was born beautiful, happy, and healthy.
-At the age of 1-1/2, she underwent an exploratory surgery; over 90% of her intestines were identified as being gangrenous had to be removed and required Alicia to wear a colostomy bag.
+My daughter, Alicia, was born beautiful, happy, and healthy.
+At the age of 1-1/2, she underwent exploratory surgery; over 90% of her intestines were identified as gangrenous and had to be removed, requiring Alicia to wear a colostomy bag.
 The physician told me, “For the rest of Alicia’s life, she would have to be fed intravenously.”

-Although I learned to care for my chronically ill daughter, the mental battle of not being able to feed her naturally was emotionally distressing to me.
+Although I learned to care for my now chronically ill daughter, the mental battle of not feeding her naturally was emotionally distressing to me.
 I purposefully avoided the scent of food flowing throughout my home and secretly ate to avoid Alicia seeing me intake foods.
-I converted to a food junkie and survived by eating chocolate chip cookies, cakes, and drinking Pepsi’s throughout the day.
-Months later, Alicia’s bowel was reconnected which permitted her to attempt at eating again.
-When she was given food, her interest and desire to eat had faded and she found only pleasure in playing with her food by sprinkling salt and other condiments onto her plate.
+I converted to a food junkie and survived by eating chocolate chip cookies, cakes and drinking Pepsi’s throughout the day.
+Months later, Alicia’s bowel was reconnected, which permitted her to attempt eating again.
+When she was given food, her interest and desire to eat had faded, and she found only pleasure in playing with her food by sprinkling salt and other condiments onto her plate.
 Life for us took on a new normal!

-Periodically, Alicia’s broviac catheter would clog; she would then have to undergo surgery to have it replaced.
+Periodically, Alicia’s broviac catheter would clog; she would then have to undergo surgery to replace it.
 One morning as Alicia laid in the Pediatric Intensive Care Unit (PICU) recuperating after surgery, she went into cardiac arrest.
 An EEG confirmed she had lapsed into a coma; she remained comatose for the remaining ten months of her life.
 She died just four months before her fourth birthday due to complications related to Short Bowel Syndrome.

 The level of grief I felt after Alicia’s death was somehow different from my sibling's and father’s death.
 Perhaps it was the void of feeling that the child I was blessed to conceive was now gone.
 Or, perhaps it was the feeling of being alone and lonely after the death of my only child.
-At times, I pondered in my mind whether I was living in a dream; I simply could not believe Alicia was gone forever.
+At times, I pondered whether I was living in a dream; I could not believe Alicia was gone forever.
 I felt pain, but I could not touch it.
-I believed no one quite understood the depth of loneliness, pain, and sorrow I was experiencing after the death of my Alicia... my firstborn, and my only child.
+I believed no one quite understood the depth of loneliness, pain, and sorrow I was experiencing after the death of Alicia... my firstborn and my only child.

 I spent years hiding my grief and pretending I was fine; I eventually choose to confront the grief that was absorbing my power to make decisions about my future.
-Grief along with the emotional baggage of anger, resentment, and unforgiveness was prohibiting me from moving forward with my life.
-To be honest with you, confronting my emotions, and my pain, and being honest with myself was the best thing ever.
+Grief, along with the emotional baggage of anger, resentment, and unforgiveness, was prohibiting me from moving forward with my life.
+Confronting my emotions and my pain and being honest with myself was the best thing ever.

-Today, I am a Grief Coach, certified through the International Coaching Federation (ICF), and Founder of “A Pathway From Grief” (I specialize with Moms dealing with the death of their child) Coaching Services.
+Today, I am a Grief Coach, certified through the International Coaching Federation (ICF), and Founder of “A Pathway From Grief” (I specialize in Moms dealing with grief after the death of their chronically ill child) Coaching Services.

-Since Alicia’s death, I have developed a passion to serve others who may be experiencing a journey similar to what I shared with my daughter.
+Since Alicia’s death, I have developed a passion for serving others, experiencing a journey similar to what I shared with my daughter.
 The life and death of Alicia not only motivated me to become a Grief Coach, but I continue to address the unspoken concerns of communication experienced with children and their families.
-I also serve as …
+I also serve as…

-to those dealing with child-related, communicative issues involving life circumstances and trauma;
+to those dealing with child-related, communicative issues involving life circumstances, situations, and trauma;